andrewrk/chem/README.md

 That is, pay careful attention not to perform destructive behavior on the `Vec2d` instances returned from the API.

-### Not Using a Spritesheet

-If you omit the spritesheet object in your chemfile, no spritesheet files will be generated.
-Be sure to set `chem.resources.useSpritesheet = false` in your app code to avoiding attempting to load the missing resources.
+### Resource Locations

+Text files placed in public/text/ will be available in the `chem.resources.text` object once the 'ready' event has fired.

+Image files placed in public/img/ will be available in the `chem.resources.images` object once the 'ready' event has fired.

 ### Reference API Documentation